abhishekanandjha/youtube-add-blocker/README.md

 	•	Clicking the “Skip Ad” button as soon as it appears

 This gives you an ad-free, smooth YouTube experience without relying on external blockers.
+Perfect for productivity + uninterrupted video watching.
 ⸻

 Features
+🔴 Shorts & Feed Blocker
+•	If you open YouTube Shorts → You get redirected to YouTneetcodeube homepage.
+•	If you open LinkedIn Feed → You get redirected to your neetcode profile.
+•	Optionally, a freeze overlay is displayed for 1 minute to prevent going back.

 ✅ Detects when an ad starts
 ✅ Increases ad playback speed to 10x (browser limit) or skip the entire add by calculating the ad video duration and skipping to last